fgiorgetti/cluster-scoped-router/README.md

 Applies all configuration generated by `link.sh`, `connector.sh`, and `listener.sh` to the live cluster and router.

+The router namespace is auto-detected by scanning all namespaces for a `skupper-router-v3` DaemonSet; if multiple are found, a plain terminal `select` prompt is shown.

 **What it does (in order)**

 1. Calls `cleanup-conf.sh` to remove all previously applied router entities and